Podezření

 Podezření (English: Suspicion) is 2022 Czech-French drama television series by Czech Television.
-Before its broadcast, it was shown at Karlovy Vary International Film Festival.
+Before its broadcast, it was shown at Karlovy Vary International Film Festival and at the Serial Killer festival, where Klára Melíšková received a special mention from the jury for her performance.

+Thanks to its screening at the international Serial Killer festival in Brno, the series was selected for the competition section of the Berlinale festival.
+It is the first Czech series to do so.

 Plot

 Hardworking and cold Nurse Hana Kučerová is suspected of murdering her patient.
 Her co-workers point to her as the natural suspect acting from their own motivations and prejudices.